fairlearn/fairlearn/TERMINOLOGY.md

 - _Allocation harms_ can occur when AI systems extend or withhold opportunities, resources, or information.
 Some of the key applications are in hiring, school admissions, and lending.

 - _Quality-of-service harms_ can occur when a system does not work as well for one person as it does for another, even if no opportunities, resources, or information are extended or withheld.
-Examples include varying accuracy in face recognition or hate speech detection.
+Examples include varying accuracy in face recognition, document search, or product recommendation.

 ### Fairness assessment and unfairness mitigation